This website uses cookies to help you make the most of your visit.

 Standards met

 Pharmacy team members receive the right training for their roles and the services they provide.
 They complete some ad hoc ongoing training to keep their knowledge up to date.
-Pharmacy team members feel comfortable discussing ideas and issues.
+And they feel comfortable discussing ideas and issues.

 Principle 3.
 Premises